Medium roast coffee is what many of us drink every day. It's what we make when we're in a hurry and just need to get stuff done.

 • The medium roasted Guatemalan whole bean is smooth enough to be enjoyed without any bitterness or burning aftertaste while still maintaining its complex flavors.

-As you can see, there are several other kinds of medium roast coffees out there, such as Colombian, Brazilian, and so on!
+As you can see, there are several other types of medium roast coffees available, such as Colombian and Brazilian.

-Now, it’s your goal to find coffee beans that fit with you and your taste buds!
+Now, it's your goal to find coffee beans that suit your taste buds and preferences!

 Conclusion